 We anticipate that due to the COVID-19 pandemic that it is likely there will be delays to these timings.

 The COVID-19 pandemic, along with associated changes to programme delivery, are likely to undermine our original stepped wedge design.
 As such, we are adding a supplementary matched difference-in-differences (DiD) analysis to the current research design.
 The changes to programme delivery have also delayed some of the data collection for our implementation and process evaluation, but this eventuality was already accounted for in our original trial protocols so no significant changes will be required.
-We will publish updated trial protocols with full details in the first quarter of 2021.

 read more about No Wrong Door Pilot